 Amongst those of us who actually get off our backsides to attend games in the flesh however, there is one common thread and that is that being a fan of the game is not just about the 90 minutes of actual football.
 And I mean football, not even great football.
 For it’s fair to say that some of the best days I’ve had as a supporter have been on days when my team -the glorious Watford- will have lost and I’d bet that most fans reading this will be nodding in agreement.

 For the simple reality is that watching football is about one thing, hope.
 Hope that things will get better (or at least not get worse), hope that you will win promotion, not get relegated, beat your local rivals or even just carry on for one more season.
-Who know’s, maybe even win the FA Cup.
+Who know’s, maybe even win the FA Cup or the Champions League.

 And with that hope comes every kind of emotional experience possible all wrapped up in one simple word, passion.

 To be a part of that passion and share those experiences with other like minded souls is why we do it and why we love it because it’s where we feel that we belong.
 It’s out religion and it’s addictive, and we wouldn’t have it any other way.

 So don’t ask me why we do it, just try and explain to me why you don’t.

 Speaking of football and fans, my old book Rebellion is now available as an ebook.

 First published in 2006, it tells the background to some of the more infamous fan protests including those at Charlton, Wimbledon, Manchester United, Manchester City, Norwich and Bournemouth amongst many others.